Key Points

 Osteoarthritis

-Osteoarthritis is a degenerative condition in which the cartilage cushioning your cat’s joints breaks down, which can be painful.
+Osteoarthritis is a degenerative joint disease in which the cartilage cushioning your cat’s joints breaks down, which can be painful.
 Because of this persistent pain, osteoarthritis can make it difficult for your cat to walk, run, or jump.

-How can I support my senior cat as they age?
+How to support a senior cat as they age

-Work with your vet to determine a nutrition plan for your cat so they can feel nourished and energized even as they age.
-Some older cats experience an appetite decrease as they age.
+Work with your vet to create a nutrition plan for your cat so they feel nourished and energized even as they age.
+Some senior cats experience an appetite decrease as they grow older.
 To combat this, try offering smaller, more frequent meals throughout the day.
+Also, make sure their food bowl and water bowl are somewhere low and easily accessible (and not near their litter box).

-As your cat ages, they may need a little extra help with grooming.
+Senior cats may need a little extra help with grooming.
 Brush your cat regularly with a soft brush, paying special attention to the areas that may be harder for your cat to reach, like their hindquarters and legs.
 You can also gently wipe away mucus from the eyes or nose with a warm, wet washcloth if you notice buildup.
-Elderly cats tend to have a harder time retracting their claws, so regular nail trimmin is a must.
+Elderly cats tend to have a harder time retracting their claws, so regular nail trimming is a must.

 Visit your vet regularly

-Annual checkups are recommended for cats of all ages, but they are especially important for senior cats.
-New health conditions may arise more regularly and rapidly than they did in their younger years, so keeping up with preventive care is a great way to detect and treat illnesses early.
-Plus, symptoms of illness can sometimes be confused with common signs of aging, so it’s best to have your vet perform regular exams on your cat to figure what’s cause for concern and what’s not.
+Keeping up with preventive care is especially important for senior cats as a way to detect and treat illnesses early.
+Plus, symptoms of illness can sometimes be confused with common signs of aging, so it’s best to have your vet perform regular exams on your cat to figure out what’s cause for concern and what’s not.

 “At a minimum, a yearly exam with your veterinarian is essential.
 Blood work should be performed at this visit to screen for early signs of liver, kidney, and thyroid disease,” says Dr. Jamie Whittenburg (DVM), a veterinarian at Cat World and director of Kingsgate Animal Hospital in Texas.

-Remember, pet insurance can still benefit an older cat by helping pay for critical, sometimes life-saving care.
-Cat Insurance plans cover 90% of eligible vet visits, helping you provide your senior cat with the best possible care if new accidents and illnesses arise.
-Fetch a free quote today!
+Remember, pet insurance can still benefit an older cat by helping you pay for critical, sometimes life-saving care.
+Pumpkin Cat Insurance plans help cover the costs of eligible vet care if new accidents and illnesses arise.